avinash-saraf/Musak/README.md

 # Musak
 Musak is an automatic text summarization and question-answering tool.
-UI built using Streamlit.
+UI built using Streamlit. <br>
-Auto text-summarisation has two modes:
+Its auto text-summarisation feature has two modes:
-  - Abstract: Performs abstractive summarization using the summarization pipeline by HuggingFace (uses BART model)
+  - Abstract: Performs abstractive summarization using the summarization pipeline by HuggingFace (uses BART model).
   - Extract: Performs extractive summarization using the pre-trained DistilBERT Model (trained and fine-tuned by https://github.com/chriskhanhtran/bert-extractive-summarization)

+It allows the user to select between both types of summarization techniques because one may perform better over the other for certain types of input text.

-Question-answering using BERT-large trained by SQuAD dataset (specifically for question answering purposes)
+It also answers questions using BERT-large trained by SQuAD dataset (specifically for question answering purposes).

 ## Setup